@osmandvc/react-upload-control

 • 📦 Bloated Dependencies: Often file uploaders come bundled within larger UI libraries, increasing your bundle size

-React Upload Control was created to solve these problems, offering a standalone, modern file uploader that's both powerful and flexible.
-Whether you need a simple file upload control or a feature-rich solution with file processing capabilities, you can customize it to your specific needs without compromising on quality or developer experience.
+React Upload Control was created to solve these problems, offering a powerful and flexible core that you can build upon.
+Whether you need a simple file upload implementation or want to build a feature-rich solution, you can customize it to your specific needs without compromising on quality or developer experience.

 • 🚀 Modern Stack: Built with React 18+ and TypeScript for type-safe development